Right to Know Law

 If a written request is denied in whole or in part, the Agency will issue a final written response that will include an explanation of the procedure for the requester to appeal, if the requester chooses to do so.
 The written denial will also set forth the specific reasons for the denial, including a citation of supporting legal authority.
 If the denial is the result of a determination that that the record requested is exempt from disclosure, the specific reasons for the Agency’s determination shall be included.

-The Agency will not deny access to a record based upon the fact that portions of the record are not public records and, as a result, not subject to disclosure.
-The Agency will redact the portions that are not public records and produce the portions that are public records.
+The Agency will not deny access to a public record based upon the fact that portions of the record are not public records and, as a result, not subject to disclosure.
+The Agency will redact the portions of a public record that are not public records and produce the portions that are public records.

 The Agency may provide a requester with access to inspect a record electronically or as otherwise maintained by the Agency, either: 1) by providing access in the offices of the Agency, if agreed to by the requester, 2) by sending a copy to the requester or 3) by notifying the requester that the record is available through publicly accessible electronic means and, if the requester writes to the agency within 30 days that the requester is unable or unwilling to access the information electronically, by then providing the records in paper format, upon payment for the same.

 The Agency has the discretion to determine the building(s) and room(s) that will be used to provide a requester with access to the Agency’s public records.
 The selection of buildings and rooms for access to the Agency’s public records is a matter within the discretion of the AORO.